-Or concerns may be reported anonymously to: https://publicdocs.maxient.com/incidentreport.php?MuskegonCC
+Or concerns may be reported anonymously to: https://cm.maxient.com/reportingform.php?MuskegonCC&layout_id=2_or I-877-684-9585

-Report@honorline.com or I-877-684-9585

 All reports or complaints should be made as promptly as feasible after the occurrence.

 Classroom Speech and Content

 MCC's sexual harassment policies do not prohibit instructors from bringing relevant sexual content into their courses.
 It is understood that the academic setting is distinct from the typical workplace in that latitude is required in determining the appropriate content of academic material.
 However, speech that is not necessary to teach the material, or is objectively offensive and severe or pervasive is prohibited by College Policy and may lead to discipline.